 On Unix, HOME is used as the name of a directory to search for a .gnuplot file if none is found in the current directory.
-On AmigaOS, MS-DOS, Windows and OS/2, GNUPLOT is used.
-On Windows, the NT-specific variable USERPROFILE is tried, too.
+On MS-DOS, Windows and OS/2, GNUPLOT is used.
+On Windows, the NT-specific variable USERPROFILE is also tried.
 VMS, SYS\$LOGIN: is used.
-Type help start-up.
+Type help startup.